catonbrewster1/austin_gentrification/README.md

 ## Authors
 * Caton Brewster
-* Jacob Jameson
+* Andres Crucetta Nieto
-* Deniz Tokmakoğlu
+* Caroline Kinnen

 ## Overivew
 Mid-sized cities have seen a boom in population in the past several years.
 For example, the population of Austin grew from 911,000 in 2000 to 2,053,000 in 2020 (a 125% increase).
 Accompanying this change has been increased economic development and activity in a greater number of neighborhoods alongside sharp increases in the cost of housing and living expenses.
 While greater economic activity brings with it positive benefits, the cost-of-living implications can be harmful to existing local residents, particularly low-income residents of increasingly desirable neighborhoods.
 Often these populations do not reap the rewards of economic development and are pushed out of their neighborhoods.
 This process is known as gentrification.